 sum below and number are used in combination with a threshold.
 This

-allows the construction of heating degree days (sum below 17°C),
+allows the construction of heating degree days (sum above 17°C),

-warm days (number of days with precipitation above the 95th
+warm days (number of days with temperature above the 95th

 The threshold can be specified in the absolute units of the time